AwNerd/AwNerd/README.md

 ### Hi there, I'm Andrew! 👋

-I'm a first-year student passionate about **cybersecurity**, **machine learning**, and building tools that solve real problems.
+I'm a first-year student passionate about **cybersecurity** and **machine learning**.
 Currently exploring how AI can enhance security systems.

 ---